okelo11/FollowTheClickedPoint/README.md

 # FollowTheMouse

-Click the point and move the object
+Basic simple Click the point and move the object simply